nezlobnaya/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    Document Object Model is actually an interface to web pages.
+It is essentially an API to the page, allowing programs to read and manipulate the page’s content, structure, and styles.

 2. What is an event?

+Event  = when the user or the browser manipulates a page.
+JavaScript's interaction with HTML is handled through events

 3. What is an event listener?

+    An event listener is a procedure or function that waits for an event to occur.
+Examples of an event: the user clicking or moving the mouse, pressing a key on the keyboard, touching screen, scrolling, dragging and dropping etc

 4. Why would we convert a NodeList into an Array?

+    To be able to use the array methods .map, .forEach

 5. What is a component?

+    A component is a relatively small, re-usable set of code

 ### Git Set up